ArgonDesign/alogic/doc/literals.md

-The value of a sized literal can always be derived by taking the binary bit pattern of the digits standing for the value (as an unsigned number in the specified base), and interpreting this bit pattern as an unsigned or 2's complement signed value (depending on the presence of the `s` suffix), on the specified number of bits.
+The value of a sized literal can always be derived by taking the binary bit pattern of the digits standing for the value (as an unsigned number in the specified base), and interpreting this bit pattern as an unsigned or 2's complement signed value (depending on the presence of the `s` modifier), on the specified number of bits.
 It is illegal for the digits standing for the value to specify a bit pattern than does not fit in the specified width as an unsigned number.